-If you have determined that your assets table is not correct, you can take the following steps to repair.
+If you have determined that your assets table is not correct, you can take the following steps to repair it.

-To follow this procedure you will want to use the bulk processing widget at the bottom of the article manager page.
+To follow this procedure, use the bulk processing widget at the bottom of the article manager page.

 - Go to a category tab and click on rebuild.
 This will rebuild the category assets and make sure that any sub categories are nested correctly.